ericniebler/range-v3/doc/index.md

 <DT>\link ranges::v3::view::intersperse_fn `view::intersperse`\endlink</DT>
   <DD>Given a source range and a value, return a new range where the value is inserted between contiguous elements from the source.</DD>
 <DT>\link ranges::v3::view::ints_fn `view::ints`\endlink</DT>
   <DD>Generate a range of monotonically increasing `int`s.
 When used without arguments, it generates the quasi-infinite range [0,1,2,3...].
-It can also be called with a lower bound, or with a lower and upper bound (inclusive).</DD>
+It can also be called with a lower bound, or with a lower and upper bound (exclusive).</DD>
 <DT>\link ranges::v3::view::iota_fn `view::iota`\endlink</DT>
-  <DD>A generalization of `view::ints` that generates a sequence of monotonically increasing values of any incrementable type.</DD>
+  <DD>A generalization of `view::ints` that generates a sequence of monotonically increasing values of any incrementable type.
+When specified with a single argument, the result is an infinite range beginning at the specified value.
+With two arguments, the values are assumed to denote a half-open range.</DD>
 <DT>\link ranges::v3::view::join_fn `view::join`\endlink</DT>
   <DD>Given a range of ranges, join them into a flattened sequence of elements.
 Optionally, you can specify a value or a range to be inserted between each source range.</DD>
 <DT>\link ranges::v3::view::keys_fn `view::keys`\endlink</DT>